owenbean400/RecipeRootsApp/README.md

 # Recipe Roots

-This repository contains the source code for the app recipe_roots, created by Owen Bean, SJ Franklin, and Shea Durgin.
+This repository contains the source code for the app Recipe Roots, created by Owen Bean, SJ Franklin, and Shea Durgin.

 ## Table of Contents